 After reveille at around 0430, we marched to the galley for breakfast following shaving and getting dressed.
 Our uniform for that day was a pair of dungarees, a blue work shirt, leggings, work boots, and a cover.

-After the first 96 count manual practice and dinner, we returned to the barracks to set up our daily living routine.
+After the first 96-count manual practice and dinner, we returned to the barracks to set up our daily living routine.
 We were assigned to different platoons and given various duties in the barracks.
-While other platoons were responsible ofr cleaning the head (lavatory), windows, and company commander's office, our platoon had to sweep and mop the deck and all ladders.
+While other platoons were responsible for cleaning the head (lavatory), windows, and the company commander's office, our platoon had to sweep and mop the deck and all ladders.

 Following taking showers in a common open area, it was time to wash our uniforms.
 This was done by putting them on concrete slabs and using stiff brushes with soap for cleaning.
 Our washed uniforms were then either hung outside when the weather was good or put into a drying room when there was rain.

-During the last 30-45 minutes of the day prior to taps or lights out at 2100, we were expected to study our Bluejackets Manual and memorize the 11 general orders of a sentry.
-There was also time to shine shoes, polish belt buckles, and write letters home.
+During the last 30-45 minutes of the day before taps or lights out at 2100, we were expected to study our Bluejackets Manual and memorize the 11 general orders of a sentry.
+There was also sufficient time to shine shoes, polish belt buckles, and write letters home.

 Overview of Navy Boot Camp Training

 After three days of processing and transitioning from civilian to military life, I began nine weeks of a formal Navy boot camp or recruit basic training on or around June 19, 1967.
 These nine weeks were divided into the first five weeks of learning basic navy seamanship recruit facts, one service week, and four weeks of recruit advanced training.